How much does it cost?

 Many people ask me about the differences between psychotherapy and psychoanalysis.
 Some would say it's about the frequency of the meetings, others would argue it has to do with the spatial position a person takes in the room - lying on the bed when the analyst is behind you or sitting on the couch face to face with her (or him).
 It might be maintained that the depth work of what is referred to as psychoanalysis, the ability to explore and touch delicate places of our inner world correlates with the frequency and duration of therapy.

-For me, both psychotherapy and psychoanalysis are ways of exploring the psyche that can take many forms – it can be short term therapy focusing on a specific problem or long years of work, diving deep in exploration of the psyche.
-For some people it can even be a way of living, a means to keeping a constant connection to our unknown places.
-My experience has taught me that the ability to create meaningful work and positive outcome relies first and foremost on the relationship with the analyst, the capacity to trust her or him and to maintain an intimate and open rapport.
+For me, both psychotherapy and psychoanalysis are ways of exploring the psyche that can take many forms – it can be short-term therapy focusing on a specific problem or long years of work, diving deep into exploration of the psyche.
+For some people it can even be a way of living; a means to keep a constant connection to our unknown places.
+My experience has taught me that the ability to create meaningful work and positive outcomes relies first and foremost on the relationship with the analyst, the capacity to trust her or him, and to maintain an intimate and open rapport.

 How much time does it take?

-I have more than ten years experience with short and long term therapy – both psychotherapy and psychoanalysis- and can offer to think together the complexities of what is needed in each case.
-I have been seeing people from once a week to four times a week in an open ended therapy that varies from short term intermediate and long term.
+I have more than ten years experience with short and long-term therapy – both psychotherapy and psychoanalysis- and can offer to think together about the complexities of what is needed in each case.
+I have been seeing people from once a week to four times a week in an open-ended therapy that varies from short term intermediate and long term.
 The duration and frequency of analysis are elements that should be discussed and decided according to what is needed, what the person wants to achieve and can vary during the course of therapy.